Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

     <li>[ ] If <code>letter in self.secret_word</code>, print <code>"\nGood guess! '{letter}' is in the word!"</code>.</li>
   </ul>
 </div>

+Think of a warning buzzer sounding while an extra life token is removed.
+*Goal*: If `letter` is not in `self.secret_word`, increment `self.wrong_guesses` by 1 and print an informative miss notice.

 <div class="step-card">
   <div class="step-header">